rcmlz/Raku-Nix-Shells/README.md

 nix-shell jupyter-chatbook.nix
 ```

-will first setup Jupyter, Raku and the [Juypter-Chatbook](https://raku.land/zef:antononcube/Jupyter::Chatbook) kernel and then launch Jupyter Lab.
+will first setup Jupyter, Raku and the [Juypter-Chatbook](https://raku.land/zef:antononcube/Jupyter::Chatbook) kernel and then launch VS Codium and Jupyter Lab.

 ToDo: